 Voice assistants like Alexa and Siri have changed how we search.
 Instead of typing, more and more people are using their voices to find what they need.
 That means SEO has to adapt, too.

 Keywords are becoming longer and more conversational.
 Questions are more common.
-Making your website voice search-friendly could be a great way to reach more people in 2023.
+Making your website voice search-friendly is a great way to reach more people.

 User Experience (UX)